radar/ryanbigg.com/_posts/2017-02-23-debugging-a-stopped-elixir-supervisor.markdown

   end
 ```

 We designed the supervision tree this way so that if one event importer process crashed it wouldn't take down any of the others.
+We have also designed the events so that they can be imported into this system completely independently from any other event.

 Each event importer process works off a unique stream.
 If that event impoter process crashes, then it will be restarted automatically because of it living underneath `CopyCat.ImportSupervisor`.
 This supervisor has the default `max_restarts` and `max_seconds` values of 3 and 5 respectively, which means that if there are 3 process restarts within the space of 5 seconds then this will cause the `CopyCat.ImportSupervisor` to be restarted too.